patrikx3/redis-ui/README.md

 ## Features

+* The configuration is challenging because it originates from a shared web application.
+This setup ensures that passwords and sensitive data are secured through the use of a unique identifier for both the main configuration and the node configuration, along with an additional node ID that is used specifically for node passwords and related security measures.
 * Works with Pika, but it is not perfect
 * SSH tunnel is working with single instance (cluster and sentinel is not done).
 * Please, careful, the values can show, but if you want to use binary data, only save, when you uploaded, and it says `[object ArrayBuffer]`, as if you save a text and it will not work anymore after you download the binary data, that is because binary and text is different